SpacialCircumstances/gradle-cucumber-reporting/README.md

 `parallelTesting`: `true` or `false` determines if multiple tests were run in parallel

 `classifications`: A map with <String, String> pairs that are added to the HTML report, for example os name etc.

+### License

+Just as [https://github.com/damianszczepanik/cucumber-reporting](cucumber-reporting), this plugin is available under the terms of the LGPL 2.1 license.